fmaste/Haskell/Nix.md

 > packages.
 It allows you to roll back to previous versions, and ensures that no
 > package is in an inconsistent state during an upgrade.

+### Choose from thousands of packages

+> [Nixpkgs](https://github.com/nixos/nixpkgs) is a collection of over 80,000
+> software packages that can be installed with the Nix package manager.
+It also
+> implements NixOS, a purely-functional Linux distribution.

 ## Terminology

+To deploy software using Nix you must write ***Nix expressions*** that describe how to build ***packages***.
+Nix expressions are written using the
+***Nix expression language***.

+This high-level description of software packages are evaluated into what Nix calls a ***derivation***.
+These derivations are like a JSON file that is stored in the ***Nix store*** and describes how to properly built the package in a reproducible way.

 ## Others